 How businesses can maximize their tax savings

-This year some businesses are thriving while others are still struggling to recover from the pandemic and resulting economic crisis.
+The business environment continues to present challenges, from supply chain and staffing shortages to rising prices and higher interest rates.
+Yet many businesses are thriving.
 Whatever your business's situation, taking full advantage of available tax breaks is critical.
 And changes under the TCJA still demand attention, too.

 Income taxation and owner liability are the main factors that differentiate one business structure from another.
-Many businesses choose entities that combine pass-through taxation with limited liability, namely limited liability companies (LLCs) and S corporations.
-But TCJA changes warrant revisiting the tax consequences of business structure.
+Many owners choose entities that combine pass-through taxation with limited liability, namely limited liability companies (LLCs) and S corporations.
+But the TCJA significantly changed the tax consequences of business structure.

 The now-flat corporate rate (21%) is significantly lower than the top individual rate (37%), providing significant tax benefits to C corporations and helping to mitigate the impact of double taxation for their owners.
-In addition, the corporate alternative minimum tax (AMT) has been repealed, while the individual AMT remains (though it will affect far fewer taxpayers).
-But, the TCJA also introduced a powerful deduction for owners of pass-through entities.
+(The new 15% corporate alternative minimum tax imposed by the Inflation Reduction Act effective for tax years beginning after Dec.
+31, 2022, applies only to the very largest C corporations.)
+But, the TCJA also introduced the powerful Section 199A deduction for owners of pass-through entities.

 Depending on your situation, a structure change may sound like a good idea.
 But keep in mind that increases to both the corporate and the top individual rate have been proposed.
 Even if there are no tax increases, a change could have unwelcome tax consequences.
 Consult your tax advisor if you'd like to explore whether a structure change could benefit you.